particle-iot/docs/src/content/faq/pricing/general-questions.md

   state (cellular only)**.
 Devices using deactivated SIMs are not billable.
 In addition, [3rd-party SIMs](#what-about-3rd-party-sims-) SIMs (100 or less) are not billable.
-- **No longer qualifes for Device Cloud promotional pricing**.
+- **No longer qualifies for Device Cloud promotional pricing**.
 This includes first 3 months free for cellular devices, or first 100 devices free for Wi-Fi.